andreaswolf/typo3-ext-migrations/README.md

 # Own migration

-Create a folder called `Migrations\Mysql` in your extension and place a file (`Version20220910184453.php`) with this content:
+Create a folder called `Migrations/Mysql/` in your extension and place a file (`Version20220910184453.php`) with this content:

 ```php
 <?php